HL7/fhir-ips/input/pagecontent/design.md

 ##### Optional mustSupport data elements

 <p>If an IPS creator (a system generating the IPS contents) does not have data to be included in the IPS, the data element is omitted.</p>
-<p>Note: an IPS creator may have no data to be included in the IPS either because there are no data; either beacuse data available are not pertinent with the scope of the IPS.</p>
+<p>Note: an IPS creator may have no data to be included in the IPS either because there are no data, or because data available are not pertinent with the scope of the IPS.</p>

 ##### Required mustSupport data elements
 <p>If an IPS creator does not have data to be included in the IPS, the reason for the absence has to be specified as follows:</p>